exercism/docs/mentoring/choosing_a_solution.md

 You will also see a blurb they have written that may explain what they are looking to get out of the track.
 As you start mentoring people, you will also see whether you have mentored them before, and if you have favorited them.

-At this stage you're looking at someone else's solution, but haven't yet committed to providing mentoring feedback.
+At this stage you are looking at someone else's solution, but have not yet committed to providing mentoring feedback.
 You have the opportunity to read the code and get more information, before starting.

 Post any questions in the discussion screen to get clarification on the solution.